visualizenews/corona/it.markdown

     più o meno piatta, la situazione dovrebbe essere sotto controllo.'
 - template: chart
   show_title: true
+  appearance: Large
+  hidden: true
+  title: How is today's situation compared to the first wave?
+  introduction: Numbers are increasing again, and the number of new cases skyrocketed
+    in the last few weeks and reached levels even higher than the ones registered during the peak.
+But how are all the other indicators?
+Are we about to be dragged, again, into despair?
+In this chart we compare today's four key indicators (new cases, fatalities, people in hospital, and people in ICU) with the same indicators from the most similar days in the past.
+  explanation: 'To create this chart, we split the COVID-era in two: the first period
+    starts with the beginning of the lockdown (March, 11th), and ends the day of the first peak (March, 21st).
+The second starts with the peak, and ends with the end of the lockdown (May, 4th).
+For each period, we search the "most similar day" in terms of new cases to today (i.e. the one where the delta from today''s number is lower).
+We also added the peak day himself, and the day with the lowest number of new cases, to give a more complete picture of the situation.
+A line on the chart represents the "warning level", weighted on the number of ICU admissions, that might indicate a serious problem for the national healthcare system.'
+  placeholder_id: dayComparison
+  object: dayComparison
+- template: chart
+  show_title: true
   appearance: Full-bleed
   title: L'evoluzione dell'epidemia nelle regioni italiane
   introduction: Il monitoraggio dell'evoluzione del contagio è coordinato dal **Ministero